-You can check out my suggestions for each area on the motorbike tour map page, or the Things to Do page on tripadvisor or Lonely Planet, but for me, especially in the larger cities, the most fun thing to do is to walk around in the poorest neighbourhoods.
+You can check out my suggestions for each area, or the Things to Do page on tripadvisor or Lonely Planet, but for me, especially in the larger cities, the most fun thing to do is to walk around in the poorest neighbourhoods.
 You can see a sample from one of my stays in Manila.

 By using your maps.me, just bookmark the location of your hotel and wander around with your map as your guide, and you will always be able to find your way back.
 Sometimes you will stumble on an open market in the streets or just passing by someone’s place while they howl away on karaoke.
 You will often be asked, “Hey Joe, where you going?”
 Or they will wave for you to come over and join them, but keep in mind that they wave Asian style, fingers pointed downward, palm towards their thigh.

 I’ve always felt completely safe and the Filipinos just love meeting foreigners.
 Very unlike what you might experience from locals working at the reception who constantly meet foreigners and who must behave professionally.
 If you are scared, just bring enough cash with you for the evening and nothing else.

 You can also ask a tricycle taxi to take you directly to some open street market or interesting neighbourhood to wander around, or try your luck with a jeepney.
 Just remember the name of the jeepney to get back.
 You can follow the instructions on my maps.me page to help you get back to your hotel by clicking on Route To, select your hotel bookmark, whereby Route From would automatically be your present location.
 Choose walking as the method of transport and it will automatically create for you a very easy path to follow.
 In the settings you can play around with the 3d mode and other variables.